falcosecurity/falco-website/content/en/docs/rules/default-custom.md

 weight: 20
 ---

-Falco comes with a default yaml rules file that is loaded if no specific configuration is provided, but that can be completely customized in several ways, depending on how Falco is installed.
-There are several ways in which you can specify the location of your custom rules and also download them and keep them up to date.
+Falco comes with a default rules file that is loaded if no specific configuration is provided.
+However, that can be completely customized in several ways, depending on how Falco is installed.
+There are several ways to specify the location of your custom rules, download them, and keep them up to date.

 ## The configuration file